IbrahimMahbub/Shopping_list_creator/README.md

 # Shopping_list_creator
-This is a simple shopping list creator
+This is a simple shopping list creator made using simple Java Script